The French Connection (1971, William Friedkin)

 Friedkin has never made any claims that his films approached us with neutrality, as anyone who spent hours groaning at the silly religious subtext of The Exorcist knows well.
 Somewhere in all the volatility of New York cops Popeye Doyle (Gene Hackman) and Cloudy Russo (Roy Scheider)’s routine busts and stings and undercover surveillance procedures is the hint of wondering if this is all really worth it.
 Doyle’s working on a hunch that he’s found one of the major sources bringing heroin into the U.S. in the early ’60s.
 The discovery brings death, obsession, and torment, while on the other side waste and murder and greed persist; everything has an unmistakable air of futility, but this only adds to the tension and gives the ambiguous conclusion all of its power.
 Is Popeye, a morally muddy and even racist antihero, really the culmination of our Hollywood hero fantasies?
 He’s a live wire cowboy full of confused bluster and hate; we’re with him most of the way, sure, but at what cost?

 Friedkin knows movie rhythm, though, and he has plenty of galvanizing setpieces, some quiet and some teeming with life — all of the stings and chases are handled with revealing finesse, displaying the mundane nature of much detective work, but the tortuous sequence in which Hackman is positive heroin is hidden somewhere inside a confiscated vehicle but none can be found, the clock ticking while he sweats with the knowledge that this is his last chance to justify his hunch, is as bracing and frantic as any of the many fiery climaxes we get.
 Doyle’s bad behavior — shooting suspects in the back, for instance — will culminate in a breathless, morally suspect finale.
-Who will truly stop at nothing, the heroes or the villains?
+Who will truly stop at nothing; who are the villains?

 Pointing out the absence of moral high ground in a police officer might now seem a quaint function of the times, except that it all seems so real — Hackman’s gutsy and powerfully angst-ridden performance is a genuine portrait of a three-dimensional, heroic and sometimes abhorrent creature.
 Scheider is equally realistic, as is the musty open-air grit of NYC, but Popeye’s heart is the film’s.
 When he bursts through that door at the finale out into a dark abyss and shots ring out, we’re there along with him even though the camera wisely hangs back.
 We’ve left the world of G-men and baddies, who here are really just capitalists doing their best to make a buck and, okay, kill whoever gets in their way, and we’re in something like the most confused possible moral terrain, where we can no longer be sure how we should feel about the stakes or the consequences.
 It leaves us giddy, fatalistic, haunted.
 It’s the hefty, long-term effect one wishes more of our popular films could have.
 But here it is, that once-in-a-generation instance when critics, audiences, and the Academy all got it right: this movie really is a masterpiece.